It's a rule: if you want to look ahead, don't forget to look back. The past is a prologue, and one must know how to read

 1. 5G and beyond

 Any threads should disappear in the next decade.
 Whether it's the shift to ubiquitous 5G (and 6G) or wireless electricity, power and network cables, at least for consumer technology, they will soon be a thing of the past.

 In the case of 5G, competing technologies will merge into a dominant technology by the middle of the decade (if not sooner), and a single standard should accelerate implementation and adoption.

 2. At the rate of Charge ... battery

 Seriously, forecasts predict that scientists will reverse any drop in performance in lithium-ion battery technology over the next decade.
 We will see new ultra-fast charging technologies, more efficient chemical components (graphite instead of silicon) and nanobatteries that never die.

-Mobile giants like Apple, Samsung and Huawei will continue to tweak and improve the AI to improve battery management on the device.
+Mobile giants like Apple, Samsung and Huawei will continue to tweak and improve AI to improve battery management on the device.

-Not even the next decade should bring us farewell to lithium-ion batteries, however.
+Not even the next decade should bring us goodbye to lithium ion batteries, however.
 Unless the aluminum-air battery burns the stages.

 3. Ubiquitous mobile screens